sugoiServal/toolsSandBox/git/temp.md

 1. element/terms:
    - ID: vanilla hash, references (HEAD, MASTER, ORIGIN, etc...)
    - repo(Repositories): combination of the storages of git object, and set of IDs.
 Data is stored in .git
+   - Node alias
+     - HEAD: the current node you are in (master or through checkout)
+     - master: the lattest version

    - .gitignore: sepecify the files that will be ignored

 2. common rules: